visdesignlab/visLiteracyStudy/public/demo-drawing/assets/drawingTasks/treeInstructions.md

     - Graph.doc (3MB)
     - Graph-vid.mov (210 MB)

+Sketch a visualization that you believe best represents this data.

 While doing so, <b>please speak out loud</b> to explain your thought process or any challenges you face.

-We suggest spending around 7 minutes on this task.
+We suggest spending no more than 7 minutes on this task.